 Reading and Language Arts:

-Although, we will continue to review the meaning of the following words: character, setting, author, illustrator and illustrations.
+Students are learning about fiction and nonfiction books.
+We will continue to review the meaning of the following words: character, setting, author, illustrator and illustrations.
 Students will practice retelling what happened at the beginning, middle and end of a story.
-Students will be assessed on these skills so please practice at home.
+Students will be assessed on these skills, please practice at home.
 When the students are tested on their reading levels, they will need to be able to retell a story and answer comprehension questions about the story they have read.
-They should also be able to name the characters, the setting, the problem and solution.
+They should also be able to name the characters and the setting.

 General Information- REMINDERS

--SNACKS- Please remember to send a snack for your child every day.
-Reminder no nuts or snacks that need a spoon.
+-SNACKS- Please remember to send two snacks for your child every day.
+Reminder no snacks that need a spoon.

 -LUNCH MENU- Please be advised this can be viewed online through the district website.